-To obtain and maintain certification, all candidates must hold a currently valid, full, and unrestricted license to practice medicine in the United States or Canada.
+To obtain and maintain certification, all candidates must hold an active, valid, full, and unrestricted license to practice medicine in any state or territory of the United States or any province of Canada.

 Candidates may begin an application and sit for the exam while in the process of obtaining a permanent medical license; however, a permanent license without restrictions or limitations of any kind must be obtained in order to obtain certification (pending all other certification requirements have been met).
 The effective date of certification will be the date in which the physician has met all certification requirements.

-Furthermore, every license to practice medicine held by the candidate in any state or territory of the United States or province of Canada must be currently valid, full, and unrestricted whether or not the candidate in effect practices in such state, territory, or province.
+Every license to practice medicine held by the candidate in any state or territory of the United States or province of Canada must be active, valid, full, and unrestricted whether or not the candidate in effect practices in such state, territory, or province.
 Candidates shall be required to maintain a full and unrestricted medical license in the United States or Canada even if a physician is out of the country for extended periods of time.